Oracle SELECT DISTINCT

 Oracle SELECT DISTINCT - contact first names example

-To get unique contact first names, you add the DISTINCT keyword to the above SELECT statement as follows:
+To get unique first names, you add the DISTINCT operator to the above SELECT statement as follows:

 SELECT DISTINCT